Willi Evseev

-Wilhelm "Willi" Evseev (born 14 February 1992) is a German professional footballer who plays as a midfielder for SV Meppen.
+Wilhelm "Willi" Evseev (born 14 February 1992) is a German professional footballer who plays as a midfielder for FSV Schöningen.

 Career

 Evseev was born in Kazakhstan but his family emigrated to Germany when he was an infant.

 In April 2019, it was announced Evseev would be joining 3.
 Liga side SV Meppen from league rivals Hansa Rostock for the 2019–20 season.
 He agreed a two-year deal with Meppen.